- Some Windows 10 users reported receiving error code 66a when shutting down or booting the OS.

 8. Perform a clean boot

 - Go to the Search box, and then type msconfig.

 - Select System Configuration to open the dialog box as below:

-- Find Services tab, and then select Hide all Microsoft services box
+- Find the Services tab, and then select Hide all Microsoft services box.

 Hope you are able to fix Windows Update error code 66a problem by using any of the enlisted solutions above?
 Let us know if you have any questions.
 Feel free to comment below.